Bonnie Ellison – Ama Ghar Children’s Home, Kathmandu, Nepal (Country Director)

 Yasmijn Adhikari – Former Global Securities Lending Group, BlackRock, Inc. – San Francisco, CA (Treasurer)

 Yasmijn Adhikari resides in San Francisco with her husband and two sons.
 She first traveled to Nepal in 2004 for her wedding (her husband is Nepali) and immediately fell in love with the people and culture.
 Since then, Yasmijn has traveled to Nepal numerous times.
-The most recent trip was in 2012 where she spend three months in Nepal taking Nepali Language classes and volunteering at a local pre-school her son was attending.
-Yasmijn started her career in New York City working in asset management for JPMorgan.
-She has over eight years of experience in the hedge fund services and alternative investment management industry.
-Yasmijn currently works for BlackRock, one of the largest asset managers in the world, in their Global Securities Lending group.
+In 2012 she spend three months in Nepal taking Nepali Language classes and volunteering at a local pre-school her son was attending.
+Yasmijn has over eight years of experience in the hedge fund services and alternative investment management industry and worked for BlackRock, one of the largest asset managers in the world, in their Global Securities Lending group, until the birth of her second son.
 Yasmijn has a degree in Finance and International Business from Florida State University.
 She has lived in the Netherlands, Indonesia, United Arab Emirates (Dubai) and is an avid traveler.
 She believes that her global upbringing, passion for kids and education and financial background puts her in a unique position to help the Ama Foundation.

 Rob Sanders – Digital Marketer, Adjunct Professor and Global Citizen – San Francisco, CA/Cartagena, Spain